gentoo/GenTwoo-backend/Documentation/mvp_specification.rst

 .. |pid| replace:: package_id : refs Packages(id)
 .. |mid| replace:: machine_id : refs Machines(id)
 .. |cat| replace:: created_at : DateTimeUTC ; refers to record ctime
+    ; datetime when emerge finished
 .. |mat| replace::
     modified_at : DateTimeUTC default null ; refers to last record mtime
 .. |rat| replace:: recorded_at : DateTimeWithTZ
-    ; refers to emerge.log recorded time since there may be significant delays
+    ; wall time of emerge completition from emerge.log ;
-    ; since rat is reliable on wall, some other method may be in order ; in future versions
+    ; since this requires correct clock on the client system, some other ; method to record complete time may be helpful
     ; ideas:
     ;   * check if the machine was recently synced with NTP ;   * with client in daemon mode and both client and BDCS machine is